 You are Tempted to Take on More Debt

 When you want to see your business grow, but cannot invest because of high personal debt, you may dig deeper into the cycle of debt in order to find the money to invest.
-This can come in the form of business loans, personal loans, or payday loans that may offer you the option to free up more cash for your business.
+This can come in the form of business loans, personal loans, or payday loans that may for your business.
 While business and personal loans are not a bad idea for a startup, taking on more debt is sure to leave you with an even heavier burden on your shoulders.

 You May Try to Move around Assets